VivianoRiccardo/GetMathSolutionsFromSpeech/README.md

 you can replace the word "Laplace" with "house" writing in the file substitutions.txt house;laplace

 - To get accurate results you should take a look to the inputs of wolfram alpha

+# The outputs

+- In the manings.txt files you can tell your device how to say some carachters/words exactly as you want